 Inside Bets

-The Street bet involves any three consecutive numbers which are positioned in a row on the layout, for example numbers 7, 8 and 9.
+The Street bet involves any three consecutive numbers that are positioned in a row on the layout, for example numbers 7, 8 and 9.
 The chips for this type of wager are placed on the outside line of the row on which the player wants to bet.
 If one of the three numbers is spun, the player is paid out at a rate of 11 to 1.

 Then again, it is possible to place a Corner (also called Square) bet, in which case you are betting on four numbers that meet at one corner, like 16, 17, 19 and 20.
 The chips are placed on the common corner of the four numbers, hence the name Corner bet.
 It has a payout of 8 to 1.

 With the Six-Line bet, players are betting that one of six numbers in two adjacent rows will be spun.
-An example of one such bet would be wagering on 4, 5, 6, 7, 8, and 9.
+An example of one such bet would be wagering on 4, 5, 6, 7, 8 and 9.
 If you wish to make a Six-Line bet, you place the chips on the outside line between the two rows.
 Provided that one of your six numbers wins, the payout will be 6 to 1.

 How to Play American Roulette Online

 Some players might be much more comfortable with betting on American roulette over the Internet for the simple reason that they will not need to rush when making their wagers.
-There is no denying that one of the biggest advantages of playing roulette from the comfort of your surroundings is that you can adjust the speed at which the game is played according to your preferences and of course, your skills and knowledge of the game.
+There is no denying that one of the biggest advantages of playing roulette from the comfort of your surroundings is that you can adjust the speed at which the game is played according to your preferences and, of course, your skills and knowledge of the game.

-Since roulette and its double-zero variant are so hugely popular among gambling aficionados, it makes sense that the creators of casino content give their best to satisfy this inexorable demand, which has resulted into the creation of tons of enthralling and intriguing games.
+Since roulette and its double-zero variant are so hugely popular among gambling aficionados, it makes sense that the creators of casino content give their best to satisfy this inexorable demand, which has resulted in the creation of tons of enthralling and intriguing games.

 As soon as you have made sure that your wager is by the book, you just need to hit the spin button.
 When the white ball lands in one of the pockets, your wager will be settled, and if it is a winning one, you will be awarded the corresponding payoff.
 If your pick was not correct, however, the staked amount will be collected by the casino, and if you prefer, you can take another shot.